mcaceresb/stata-gtools/docs/usage/gcollapse.md

 | p99        | 99th percentile
 | sum        | sums
 | rawsum     | sums, ignoring optionally specified weight except observations with a weight of zero are excluded
+| nansum     | sum; returns . instead of 0 if all entries are missing
+| rawnansum  | rawsum; returns . instead of 0 if all entries are missing
 | sd         | standard deviation
 | semean     | standard error of the mean (sd/sqrt(n))
 | sebinomial | standard error of the mean, binomial (sqrt(p(1-p)/n)) (missing if source not 0, 1)